Detonation (also called "spark knock") is an erratic form

 electrodes on your plugs appear yellowish or blistered, they may be too hot for

 the application.
-Try the next heat range colder spark plug.
-Copper core spark
+Try the next heat range colder

-plugs generally have a broader heat range than ordinary plugs, which lessens the
+plugs generally have a broader heat range than ordinary

+danger of detonation.
 7. Check for engine overheating.
 A hot engine is more likely to

 suffer spark knock than one which runs at normal temperature.
 Overheating can